First HARDWARE FAULT?

-Note T6 should be connected differently http://sites.google.com/site/g4zfqradio/softrock_ensemble_isolation_transformers
+Note T6 should be connected differently http://sites.google.com/site/g4zfqradio/softrock_ensemble_isolation_transformers But all boards with the date 12/8/13 or later will have been corrected.

 MY QUOTED MEASUREMENTS MUST BE TAKEN AS VERY APPROXIMATE, ERRORS MAY BE PRESENT.
 THERE MAY WELL BE INCONSISTENCIES BUT READINGS SHOULD BE IN THE GENERAL RANGE